Goayandi/android_device_xiaomi_tiffany/README.md

 ## Device configuration for Xiaomi Mi A1

-The Xiaomi Mi A1 (codenamed _"tissot"_) is a mid-range smartphone from Xiaomi.
+The Xiaomi Mi 5X (codenamed _"tiffany"_) is a mid-range smartphone from Xiaomi.

-It was announced in September 2017.
-Release date was September 2017.
+It was announced in July 2017.
+Release date was August 2017.

 ### Device specifications